angelina10504/learning-assistant/README.md

-# 🎓 Personalized Learning Assistant
+# 🎓 AGENTIC STUDY PLANNER

 An intelligent, agent-driven learning ecosystem built with the **MERN stack**, **FastAPI**, and **LangChain**.
 This project transforms static course materials into interactive, adaptive learning journeys using state-of-the-art **Retrieval-Augmented Generation (RAG)**.